Hurricane Season starts June 1 and ends November 30.

 - If a hurricane is forecast to hit our area, the barrier island water system will likely be isolated to protect the integrity of the entire utility system.
 If this happens, there will still be water service, but it will be limited to the amount stored in tanks on the barrier island.

-- Barrier islands include all areas east of the Indian River including Merritt Island, Cape Canaveral, Avon by the Sea and Cocoa Beach (served by the City of Cocoa).
+- Barrier islands include all areas east of the Indian River including Merritt Island, City of Cape Canaveral, Avon by the Sea and Cocoa Beach (served by the City of Cocoa).

 - If and when local utility officials decide to isolate the system, the message will go out via multiple communication channels throughout the County and will be communicated to the news media.